paradime-io/nfl_data_modeling_challenge/README.md

 1. Executed nfl_play_by_play_2023.py and nfl_player_stats_by_game_2023.py to retrieve historical data from 2021 to 2024.
 2. Loaded the historical performance data into Snowflake, built source models, and combined them into a staging model in dbt.
-3. Ran a script to ingest NFL injury data, deduplicated the dataset, and excluded player names due to inconsistencies—focusing instead on team and position.
+3. Ran a script to ingest NFL injury data, deduplicated the dataset, and excluded player names due to inconsistencies — focusing instead on team and position.
 Created a source model and an intermediate model for injury data.

 ### Tools Used